Slingerland Drum Company: History

+Slingerland began producing bugles in the mid‑1930s, after expanding beyond drums into school and military band instruments.
+Their bugles were marketed heavily from the late 1930s through the 1950s, under the Slingerland Band Instruments division, and were widely used by Boy Scouts, drum & bugle corps, and parade units.

+Slingerland bugle production began mid‑1930s under the Band Instruments division, peaked in the 1940s–50s with regulation G bugles for scouts and corps, and declined by the 1960s as the company refocused on drums.

 The company remained in the Slingerland family until 1970, but continued to be a prominent drum manufacturer throughout the 1970s.
 After introducing the Magnum series in 1982, Slingerland lost its footing, and the company folded in 1986.
 Slingerland changed ownership multiple times until it was acquired from Gretsch (part of the Gibson Guitar Corporation by then) in 1994.
 Gibson revived the brand, but had limited success, due to premium pricing and poor economic conditions.

 In 1998, Slingerland released a model based on its Gene Krupa signature drum kit.

 In 2018, much if not all of the remaining warehouse stock of Slingerland drums, including bare shells, hardware and complete drum sets, were sold as a result of Gibson's bankruptcy auction to a private individual who proceeded to liquidate the remaining stock via eBay.
 This included drums produced in Nashville and in Taiwan.

-On November 25, 2019 it was announced that DW Drums had taken over ownership of the Slingerland brand from Gibson.
+On November 25, 2019, it was announced that DW Drums had taken over ownership of the Slingerland brand from Gibson.